-Meaning and definition Staff remuneration, Methods of wage payment - Time Rate and Piece Rate System (An explanation of the two systems along with their merits, demerits and suitability, differences between the two); Pay Slip and Meaning.
-Differences.
-Components, Specimens of both.
-Various staff benefits: Employee Provident Fund, System, National Pension Group Insurance (medical and life), encashment of leave, gratuity, (basic understanding Types only). ofleaves (casual, medical/sick, earned privilege, maternity/paternity, sabbatical/study, leave without pay: basic understanding only)
+Meaning and definition of Staff remuneration.
+Methods of wage payment - Time Rate and Piece Rate System (An explanation of the two systems along with their merits, demerits and suitability, differences between the two); Pay Slip and Payroll - Meaning, Differences, Components, Specimens of both.
+Various staff benefits: Employee Provident Fund, National Pension System, Group Insurance (medical and life), encashment of leave, gratuity, (basic understanding only).
+Types of leaves (casual, earned. medical/sick. privilege, maternity/paternity, sabbatical, leave without pay: basic understanding only)